-The systems of internal controls are in place to manage the risks of the Legislature and to ensure that the Legislature's objectives and goals are achieved.
+The system of internal control is designed to manage risks of the Legislature and to ensure that the Legislature to achieve its objectives and goals.
 The Audit Committee has considered the work of the Internal audit on a quarterly basis and has reviewed the results as well as the overall opinion expressed by the Internal audit on each unit audited.
 The Audit Committee is of the view that the internal control systems in place are well designed, implemented and operate effectively to prevent and detect deviations in applicable legislations and policies of the Legislature.